Trismegiste/phpunit-assert-solid/README.md

 "with an axe" :smile:

 ### Do you know that "testing does not mean freezing" ?
 Yes, that's right.
-Perhaps, one would remove an assertion with good reason.
-The goal is not to put these assertions everywhere.
+Perhaps, one would remove an assertion with good reason during project development.
+The goal is not to put all these assertions on every class of your project.

 But I think
-assertInterfaceHintedParameter, assertNoHiddenCoupling should work almost everywhere.
+assertInterfaceHintedParameter, assertNoHiddenCoupling should work **almost** everywhere.
 If your class is not a factory, assertHollywoodPrinciple should work too. assertNotStaticFactory is a way to "lock" a creational design pattern.

-assertNoMethodWithoutContract is very strict so it will work on a few cases. assertLiskovCompliant should work on model classes because if you need reflection tricks within the model, you're doing it wrong.
+assertNoMethodWithoutContract is very strict so it will work on a few cases (Facade, Decorator, Repository...). assertLiskovCompliant should work on model classes because if you need reflection tricks within the model, you're doing it wrong.
+I realize an assertion like assertLiskovCompliant has little chance to pass on a controller and assertHollywoodPrinciple will fail on a factory design patten.
+So be smart.

 ### Did you know one can easily workaround these assertions ?
 That's right, for simplicity, this lib does not track hacks with ReflectionClass